MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-azure-spatial-anchors.md

 ## Adding Azure Spatial Anchors plugins

+> [!TIP]
+> When using Azure Spatial Anchors for Unreal, there is a Azure Spatial Anchors plugin and a platform specific plugin (WMR, ARKit, ARCore, OpenXR).
+You should have only one platform specific plugin enabled at a time.

 ### HoloLens
 Enable the Azure Spatial Anchors plugins in the Unreal editor by:
 1. Clicking **Edit > Plugins** and searching for **Azure Spatial Anchors** and **Azure Spatial Anchors For WMR**.